vacp2p/roadmap/content/acz/ift/2025q1-libp2p-mix-poc.md

   - "acz"
   - "ift"
 draft: false
-description: "Achieving mixnet's PoC over Waku, updating the RFC for libp2p compatibility, sharing results, and exploring further research for EF grants."
+description: "Achieving mixnet's PoC on Waku network, updating the RFC for libp2p compatibility, sharing results, and exploring further research for EF grants."

 ---

 `vac:acz:ift:2025q1-libp2p-mix-poc`

-Achieving mixnet's PoC over Waku, updating the RFC for libp2p compatibility, sharing results, and exploring further research for EF grants.
+Achieving mixnet's PoC on Waku network, updating the RFC for libp2p compatibility, sharing results, and exploring further research for EF grants.
 ## Description

-This commitment entails achieving proof of concept (PoC) for the base functionality of mixnet over Waku.
+This commitment entails achieving proof of concept (PoC) for the base functionality of mixnet (Waku over mix).
 Additionally, it includes updating the RFC by replacing the custom transport protocol with a new TCP-based transport protocol, enhancing mixnet's compatibility with libp2p.
 The results will then be shared through a blogpost and a research paper,